Elf: As causes of illnesses

 The earliest surviving manuscripts mentioning elves in any Germanic language are from Anglo-Saxon England.
 Medieval English evidence has, therefore, attracted quite extensive research and debate.
 In Old English, elves are most often mentioned in medical texts which attest to the belief that elves might afflict humans and livestock with illnesses: apparently mostly sharp, internal pains and mental disorders.
 The most famous of the medical texts is the metrical charm Wið færstice ("against a stabbing pain"), from the tenth-century compilation Lacnunga, but most of the attestations are in the tenth-century Bald's Leechbook and Leechbook III.
 This tradition continues into later English-language traditions too: elves continue to appear in Middle English medical texts.

-Beliefs in elves causing illnesses remained prominent in early modern Scotland, where elves were viewed as supernaturally powerful people who lived invisibly alongside everyday rural people.
+Belief in elves as a cause of illnesses remained prominent in early modern Scotland, where elves were viewed as supernaturally powerful people who lived invisibly alongside everyday rural people.
 Thus, elves were often mentioned in the early modern Scottish witchcraft trials: many witnesses in the trials believed themselves to have been given healing powers or to know of people or animals made sick by elves.
 Throughout these sources, elves are sometimes associated with the succubus-like supernatural being called the mare.

-While they may have been thought to cause diseases with magical weapons, elves are more clearly associated in Old English with a kind of magic denoted by Old English sīden and sīdsa, a cognate with the Old Norse seiðr, and also paralleled in the Old Irish Serglige Con Culainn.
+While they may have been thought to cause diseases with magical weapons, elves are more clearly associated in Old English with a kind of magic denoted by Old English sīden and sīdsa, a cognate with the Old Norse seiðr, and paralleled in the Old Irish Serglige Con Culainn.
 By the fourteenth century, they were also associated with the arcane practice of alchemy.

 "Elf-shot"

 In one or two Old English medical texts, elves might be envisaged as inflicting illnesses with projectiles.
 In the twentieth century, scholars often labelled the illnesses elves caused as "elf-shot", but work from the 1990s onwards showed that the medieval evidence for elves' being thought to cause illnesses in this way is slender; debate about its significance is ongoing.

 The noun elf-shot is first attested in a Scots poem, "Rowlis Cursing," from around 1500, where "elf schot" is listed among a range of curses to be inflicted on some chicken thieves.
-The term may not always have denoted an actual projectile: shot could mean "a sharp pain" as well as "projectile."
+The term may not always have denoted an actual projectile: shot could mean "a sharp pain".
 But in early modern Scotland, elf-schot and other terms like elf-arrowhead are sometimes used of neolithic arrow-heads, apparently thought to have been made by elves.
-In a few witchcraft trials, people attest that these arrow-heads were used in healing rituals and occasionally alleged that witches (and perhaps elves) used them to injure people and cattle.
-Compare with the following excerpt from a 1749–50 ode by William Collins:
+In a few witchcraft trials, people attested that these arrow-heads were used in healing rituals, and occasionally alleged that witches (and perhaps elves) used them to injure people and cattle.
+A 1749–50 ode by William Collins includes the lines: